 - Creative Closing Credits: Bumpers, in this case- whenever the tiebreaker game or the Blitz Bonanza followed the commercial break, the Blitz Board would be used to say "(x) next up".

 - Fan Remake: Done by Greggo and taken to conventions, frequently with anime stars; the format is the "four free stars" one, the Blitz Bonanza is randomized on the computer and stopped with a buzzer device (no budget or ability to haul a big wheel around), and all the payouts are in yen (as per most of his shows), with a prize for the Blitz Bonanza.

 - Opening Narration: "[Celebrities' names], all in the game that's just over their heads!" (theme song singer sings "All-Star Blitz" three times) "And here's the master of the Blitz Board, Peter Marshall!"

-- Surreal Theme Tune: For a while, the Theme Tune was remixed with some downright weird scatting ("Hobba hum hobba heeba humba").
+- Surreal Theme Tune: The Theme Tune originally featured some downright weird scatting ("Hobba hum hobba heeba humba"), but the majority of the show's run used a version that mixed out the scatting.
 The only part that stayed throughout was the repeated "All-Star Blitz!" chant (which, as mentioned above, was used in the intro).
-The scat mix was apparently used for only one week.
+The original scat mix was apparently used for only one week.